-This bundle of lessons, labs, and activities is perfect for a high school environmental science course and will introduce your students to the distribution of energy sources and the advantages and disadvantages of both fossil fuels and renewable energy (solar, wind, hydroelectric, geothermal, etc).
+These energy lesson plans, labs, and activities are perfect for a high school environmental science course and will introduce your students to the distribution of energy sources and the advantages and disadvantages of both fossil fuels and renewable energy (solar, wind, hydroelectric, geothermal, etc).
 Student worksheets, web-quests, labs, and an online quiz are all included for a cohesive and easy-to-follow unit.

 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.